HomeSocial MediaHow Social Media Can Impact What You Buy

 • Interactive elements like polls and questions that gather insights while building engagement

-To implement social listening effectively:
+To do social listening well:

 1. Monitor conversations about your category, not just your brand